Published: 3 August 2024

 Symbolism, not literal souls under the altar

-The symbolism permits consistency with other biblical passages that describe death as a state of unconsciousness.
+The symbolism actively reinforces the biblical teaching that death is a state of unconscious rest awaiting resurrection.
 Ecclesiastes 9:5 states, “For the living know that they will die, but the dead know nothing.
 They have no further reward, because the memory of them is forgotten.”
 Similarly, Psalm 146:4 describes death as the cessation of thought: “When his spirit departs, he returns to the ground; on that very day his plans perish.”